SageGrey/exp-exp-exp/zzzzz_cards/252_OutlinePublicDrinking.md

 #### Introduction
 * Story About Public Drinking (Beer and Dogs)
-* In this paper I argue that legal efforts to shape public drinking behavior have never really been about alochol.
+* **ARGUMMENT** In this paper, I argue that legal efforts to shape public drinking behavior have never really been about alcohol.
 Instead, they are efforts to control what happens in public spaces.
-*
-*
-*
-Furthermore, I want to argue that while public drinking rules affect everybody, their intended audience has always been societies most disenfranchized

-*
-*    influence behavior that reveal the normative values and desires of a given time period's power brokers.
-These values also appear in the trends of urban planning.
-* In this paper, I wish to look at three time-periods in which rules around drinking and urban planning changed in tandem.
-In discussing these historical timelines together, I hope to highlight how
+Drinking laws reveal the normative values and desires of a given time period's power brokers, values, and desires that also appear in a given time period's urban planning.
+In this paper, I wish to look at three periods of American History in which rules around drinking and urban planning changed in tandem.
+These are industrialization, disinvestment/white flight, and privatization.
+In discussing the legal history and urban planning history of these three historical moments together, I hope to argue that while public drinking rules affect everybody, their intended audience has always been society's most disenfranchised.

+## Industrialization

+## Disinvestment/White Flight

 *